 Throughout human history, people of all ages, races, and socioeconomic backgrounds have struggled with depression.
 At different points in time, we have conceptualized depression differently.
-In past centuries, depressed mood was seen as an affliction from God or as the manifestation of a weak will.
+In past centuries, the depressed mood was seen as an affliction from God or as the manifestation of a weak will.
 More recently, however, we came to view depression as a mental illness.
 Imbalances of neurochemicals in the brain were thought to lead to rumination, sadness, and other symptoms of depression.
-Now, however, recent research suggests that depression is not just an illness or condition of the mind — it affects the entire body.
+However, recent research suggests that depression is not just an illness or condition of the mind — it affects the entire body.

 New Research Changes the Way We View Depression

 For years, scientists have conceptualized depression as an illness affecting the brain.
-Indeed, a large amount of research demonstrates that depression is associated with neurochemical imbalances in areas of the brain involved in reward processing.
+Indeed, a large amount of research demonstrates that depression is associated with neurochemical imbalances in brain regions involved in reward processing.

-In a recent study published in the Journal of Clinical Psychiatry, researchers analyzed data from 29 studies about oxidative stress and depression.
+In a study published in the Journal of Clinical Psychiatry, researchers analyzed data from 29 studies about oxidative stress and depression.
 Oxidative stress refers to physiological damage that occurs on a cellular level.
 When our body uses oxygen in chemical reactions, unstable “reactive oxygen species” sometimes result.
-Healthy molecules called antioxidants sweep these reactive oxygen species away.
-When antioxidants are unavailable or reactive oxygen species linger in the cell, however, they can destabilize DNA and cause cellular damage.
+Healthy molecules called antioxidants to sweep these reactive oxygen species away.
+When antioxidants are unavailable or reactive oxygen species linger in the cell, they can destabilize DNA and cause cellular damage.
 Collectively, this damage is known as oxidative stress.

 Why Is the Distinction between Mental Illness and Systemic Illness So Important?

-In the conclusions of the study, the authors highlight the importance of conceptualizing depression as a systemic illness, rather than solely a mental illness.
+In the study’s conclusions, the authors highlight the importance of conceptualizing depression as a systemic illness rather than solely a mental illness.
 So why is this distinction so important?
 One reason is that mental illness is unfairly stigmatized more than physical illness.
-People with depression are often reluctant to get help, because they view their condition as the product of a weak will or something that is “just in my head.”
-Refocusing the narrative to establish depression as an illness that impacts the entire physical being of the affected person may reduce this stigma.
+People with depression are often reluctant to get help because they view their condition as the product of a weak will or something that is “just in my head.”
+Refocusing the narrative to establish depression as an illness that impacts the affected person’s entire physical being may reduce this stigma.

 Rather than viewing depression as an illness of the brain or a flaw of the mind,it is essential to think about it as a physiological condition that could be caused by multiple factors or organs.
 Our body is an interconnected system, and only by examining the entire person can we effectively treat an emotional or physical condition.

 Diagnostic Criteria for Major Depressive Disorder and Depressive Episodes, Project Safety Net.
 Retrieved on 09/28/2016.

-Oxidative Stress and Antioxidant Parameters in Patients With Major Depressive Disorder Compared to Healthy Controls Before and After Antidepressant Treatment: Results From a Meta-Analysis, Physicians Postgraduate Press, Inc..
-Retrieved on 09/28/2016.
+Oxidative Stress and Antioxidant Parameters in Patients With Major Depressive Disorder Compared to Healthy Controls Before and After Antidepressant Treatment: Results From a Meta-Analysis, Physicians Postgraduate Press, Inc. Retrieved on 09/28/2016.